Will Harry Styles Sing To Girlfriend Camille Rowe At Victoria’s Secret Fashion Show 2017?

 “[I]t looks like the rumors are true and Harry Styles really is performing at the 2017 Victoria’s Secret Fashion Show,” reports MTV.
 “Apparently the Kiwi singer likes nothing more than to keep us on our toes, as he looks set to join two other yet to be announced singers on the stage that is never short of drama, glitter and really not much clothing.”

 His gig comes just in time to reveal his relationship with Camille Rowe, whom he has been linked with for the past several months.
-She is relatively a newcomer to the world of angels as she walked her first Victoria’s Secret runway in 2016.
+She is a relative newcomer to the world of angels as she walked her first Victoria’s Secret runway in 2016.

 Harry and his new girlfriend were first rumored to be dating this summer.